tajacks/running-servers/README.md

 setting up the server helps improve...) and I have found little to match the familiarity you build with your infrastructure when you configure it manually.

 I think of it like a construction project.
 If you were to do a small to medium sized home renovation, it's likely worth learning the skills to do much of the work yourself.
 You save money, learn new things, and know exactly what's going on behind those walls.
 If you outsource the work, you declare the end state you wish to receive and the builder (automation tool in this analogy) makes it so.
 While this works great for large projects, for small personal projects the overhead of managing the builder, communicating requirements, and trusting work you didn't see happen can outweigh the time saved.
-Similarly, declarative automation tools require investment in learning their syntax and maintaining their configurations—time that may exceed the 30 minutes of manual work they replace, especially when you only provision a server every few years.
+Similarly, declarative automation tools require investment in learning their syntax and maintaining their configurations — time that may exceed the 30 minutes of manual work they replace, especially when you only provision a server every few years.

 This philosophy works where ultimately the stakes and volume of work is low.
 If I had to run a business to support my livelihood, or provision tens to hundreds of servers, an alternative would be necessary.